 Last Resorts for Finding a Local Coin Dealer

-If none of the above methods produce anybody in your vicinity, expand your search to local newspapers, especially papers like the "Recycler" or "Nifty Nickel."
-These are publications that come out weekly and are full of mostly private party ads.
-They almost always have a "Coins" section where people will advertise to buy and sell coins on a private basis.
+If none of the above methods produce anybody in your vicinity, expand your search to local newspapers or online local news publications.
+They almost always have a "Coins" section in the classified ads where people will advertise to buy and sell coins on a private basis.

 Try calling a couple of these folks and chatting them up.
-Some of them are part-time dealer/collectors who sell on eBay or at occasional local shows, and they love helping out the novice or non-collector.
-But beware - some of these guys maybe unethical, too!
+Some of them are part-time dealers/collectors who sell on eBay or at occasional local shows, and they love helping out the novice or non-collector.
+But beware—some of these guys may be unethical, too!